RoastMyFolio Logo

 Portfolio AnalysisDeep dive into every metric: risk-adjusted returns, Sharpe ratio, beta, standard deviationAdvanced investors, institutional portfolios

-Most investors need a critique - not just a review or complex analysis.
+Most investors need a critique — not just a review or complex analysis.
+Our methodology page documents exactly what our tool checks and what it doesn't.

 Ready for Your Portfolio Critique?